TymekTM/Asystent/docs/user-guide/voice-interaction.md

 - Ensure you're in a relatively quiet environment
 - Position yourself within 1-2 meters of the microphone
 - Use the manual activation button if the wake word isn't being detected
+- If using Whisper STT, wait for the beep before speaking your command

+## Speech-to-Text Options

+Asystent supports two STT (Speech-to-Text) systems:

+### Vosk
+- Operates completely offline
+- Uses less system resources
+- Better for simple commands and phrases
+- Available in multiple languages
+- Faster response time

+### Whisper
+- Higher accuracy for complex speech
+- Better at handling background noise
+- Superior multilingual capabilities
+- Larger model options for better accuracy
+- More resource-intensive

+You can select your preferred system in the Configuration page under Voice Recognition settings.

 ## Voice Commands